abhiips07/My-Quick-Rev-Notes/Java/README.md

 - `clone()`
 - `wait()`, `notify()`, `notifyAll()`

+## Static Variable
+- single copy to all instances.
+- single value can be directly initialised but expression which must be processed before initialisation should be in static block.
+- static variable SHOULD be accessed using class name and not object name
+- A static method or static block can only access static variables and cannot access instance variables.
+- A static inner class is a nested class which is a static member of the outer class.
+It can be accessed without instantiating the outer class, using other static members.
+Just like static members, a static nested class does not have access to the instance variables and methods of the outer class
+- static keyword can be used before class "static class \<ClassName> {***}".
+They execute as soon as class is loaded

 ## enum
 - enum has order
 - `.ordinal()` : to get the index of any enum constant